This post may contain affiliate links. See our affiliate disclaimer here.

 For our 1994 Coachmen RV, we paid between $700-$800 a year for RV insurance.

-Our car insurance is closer to $500 a year since we pay for the lowest possible package and have an old car.
-Plus, our RV insurance should also cover our tow car in case of an accident.
+Our car insurance is closer to $500 yearly since we pay for the lowest possible package and have an old car.
+Plus, our RV insurance “should” also cover our tow car in case of an accident.
 I say “should” since insurance companies have terrible reputations for telling you things that aren’t true.

 We found our car + RV insurance through Good Sam, which connected us with National General and Allied, respectively.

 Pro Tip: Even if you don’t insure your RV through Good Sam, you should spring for their Roadside Assistance service.
 It’s $80 a year and completely worth it.
 Plus, if they can’t get to you in time for roadside assistance, they will pay for whoever does end up coming out to save you from the side of the Interstate.
 After getting a blown tire outside of Coalinga, California, I’m a HUGE fan of Good Sam’s Roadside service.
-Getting our tow dolly tire replaced billed us $150, which Good Sam promptly reimbursed us for.
+Replacing our tow dolly tire billed us $150, which Good Sam promptly reimbursed us for.
 I’m a huge fan of any service that pays for itself.
-(PS They don’t pay me to say nice things about them)
+(PS They don’t pay me to say nice things about them; we genuinely saved money with our membership and recommend it. )

 Health Insurance

-I cannot give you an estimation of costs for health insurance.
+I cannot give you an estimation of the costs of health insurance.
 It changes too rapidly!
 But we pay about $250/month.

 For a full explanation of healthcare for RVers and our experiences on the road, check out this post.

 Those will be all of your big-ticket expenses.
-There are always other random expenses: Spotify, Netflix, taxes, fees, movies, books, clothes, etc.
+There are always other random expenses like Spotify, Netflix, taxes, fees, movies, books, clothes, etc.

-So let’s see, for two people living full time in an RV, that gives you a monthly breakdown of that looks like this:
+So let’s see, for two people living full-time in an RV, that gives you a monthly breakdown that looks like this:

 That rings up to $3,050 a month, living comfortably.
 In our ’94 rig, we paid as low as $1,400 one month.
-When gas cost $4/gallon and we spent two weeks driving the coast of California, we spent over $4,000.
+When gas cost $4/gallon, and we spent two weeks driving the coast of California, we spent over $4,000.
+(Avoid California to save money, seriously.)

 These numbers are all approximations and averages based on our 6+ years of experience.
-Every RVer is different, but if you’re planning to start full-timing in the future, keep these numbers in mind as you budget.
+Every RVer is different, but if you plan to start full-timing in the future, keep these numbers in mind as you budget.

 If you liked this post, you might also like: